lesiak/snippets-of-knowledge/AWS.md

   > AWS IAM Identity Center is the AWS solution for connecting your workforce users to AWS managed applications such as Amazon Q Developer and Amazon QuickSight, and other AWS resources.
 You can connect your existing identity provider and synchronize users and groups from your directory, or create and manage your users directly in IAM Identity Center.
 You can then use IAM Identity Center for either or both of the following:
   > - User access to applications
   > - User access to AWS accounts
+  >
+  > IAM Identity Center supports two types of instances: *organization instances* and *account instances*.
+An organization instance is the best practice.
 - [Manage your identity source](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source.html)
   > Your identity source in IAM Identity Center defines where your users and groups are managed.
 After you configure your identity source, you can look up users or groups to grant them single sign-on access to AWS accounts, applications, or both.
   >